FireStorm Firing System User Guide

 Initial Setup

 The system is designed so that a firing module is bonded to a remote control.
-The remote control has a Channel Number and Starting Cue Number that the user can set.
+The cue that the remote control is set to when you bond the module is the starting cue for that module.

-Module Type Starting Cue Module will fire on Remote Control Cues
+Module Type Starting cue (what the remote shows) … Module will fire on …

 Bonding

-During the bonding procedure the Channel Number and Cue Number that the firing module will respond to is set.
+During the bonding process the Channel Number and Cue Number that the firing module will respond to is set.

-First we must explain the difference between “Channel” and “Cue”.
+First we must explain the difference between Channel Number and Cue Number.

 Channel Number

 This is the channel that the remote control is operating on.
 Consider different channels to be like having completely separate remote controls.
-Each channel will allow an entire set of firing modules to be controlled without firing any modules that are bonded to a different channel.
+Anything bonded to Channel 1 will not be controller when the remote is set to Channel 2 etc.

 Channels are useful for dividing your show when using multiple firing modules.
-For example, you may have three firing modules at the front of your show set to Channel 1, and two more firing modules at the back of your show set to Channel 2 for controlling firework shells.
+For example, you may have three firing modules at the front of your show set to Channel 1, and two more firing modules at the back of your show set to Channel 2.

 Cue Number

-A cue is the identifying number of a terminal on the firing module that you connect the igniter to.
-For example the RX6 firing module has 6 cues and the RX36 has 36 cues.
+A cue is the identifying number of a terminal on the firing module.
+For example the RX6 firing module has 6 cues to connect igniters.
+The RX36 has 36 cues to connect igniters.

 Bonding Introduction